 The new availability of so many rich passages from the Commentary on the Sentences will encourage and facilitate use of a magnificent resource that deserves to be better known.

 The printed volume is supplemented by a web-based document containing a fuller introduction, "webnotes," and a bibliography.
-To reach this supplementary information, click here.
+To reach this supplementary information, click here

-Peter A. Kwasniewski is associate professor of philosophy and theology at Wyoming Catholic College and editor of Wisdom's Apprentice: Thomistic Essays in Honor of Lawrence Dewan, O.P.
+ABOUT THE TRANSLATORS: Peter A. Kwasniewski is associate professor of philosophy and theology at Wyoming Catholic College and editor of Wisdom's Apprentice: Thomistic Essays in Honor of Lawrence Dewan, O.P.
 Thomas Bolin, O.S.B., is a monk at the Monastero di San Benedetto in Norcia, Italy.
 Joseph Bolin is adjunct professor of philosophy at the International Theological Institute in Gaming, Austria, and adjunct instructor of Latin for the Austrian Program of the Franciscan University of Steubenville.

 PRAISE FOR THE BOOK: